animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 ## Velocity-addition formula

 In the first postulate, Einstein defined $x$ and $x'$ as spatial coordinates in two reference frames $K$ and $K'$ respectively such that the body whose position is represented by these spatial coordinates is always measured as traveling at speed $c$, independent to reference frame.
 Namely, he described a beam of light, *in vacuo*, emitting from the intersecting origins of the reference frames.
 The referent body of $x$ and $x'$ must have speed $c$ in both reference frames.
 Popularly, this principle is known as the "constancy of light", but mathematically it's known as $x = ct$ and $x' = ct'$.
-This principle's direct implication ($\frac{\partial x}{\partial t} = \frac{\partial x'}{\partial t'} = c$), together with the velocity-addition formula and its ubiquitous usage, will make this point for me, that there is a huge, ubiquitous misuse and misunderstanding between the theory in practice and *at least* one of the principles on which it's based.
+This principle's direct implication ($\frac{\partial x}{\partial t} = \frac{\partial x'}{\partial t'} = c$), together with the velocity-addition formula and its ubiquitous usage, will make this point for me, that there is a huge, ubiquitous misuse and misunderstanding between the theory in practice and principle.

 ### Deriving the velocity-addition formula